ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### Saved counts are very low

 In event mode the ISISICP will wait to get a consistent snapshot from all detector cards.
 If one of the detector cards has a hardware fault, it can cause the saved counts to appear to be very low.
 The solution in this case is to ask electronics to look into the fault/replace the faulty detector card.
 See [ticket 5835](https://github.com/ISISComputingGroup/IBEX/issues/5835) for further details of this issue.

+### DAE Internal test clock is at wrong frequency

+Originally DAE2 had a fixed 50Hz internal test clock, newer DAE2 cards and DAE3 have a register at address 0x244 that can be set to the frame length in microseconds (so 20000 for TS1, 100000 for TS2).
+The DAE makes a guess as power on, but may not get this right.
+The ISISICP will be modified to set this, but in the meanwhile you may need to use the old "dae tester.vi" to set the value